 Overall rating: 74/100

-The service on board my flights this time was disappointing.
+The service onboard my flights this time was disappointing.
 Taiwanese is well known for its wonderful hospitality but I didn't get to experience any of that on my flights.
 Flying on the MD-80 is a must for all aviation enthusiasts especially if you are flying to Taiwan for vacation.
 If you are a non-Chinese, you can purchase your tickets at the airport or ask a Chinese friend to book it for you, there is no English website for this airline.
 Makung doesn't really attract me much, it reminds me of Jeju Island in South Korea.
-I think a day or at the most two days are enough to explore the city.
+I think a day or at the most two days is enough to explore the city.

 Thank you for reading my trip report, hope you have enjoyed it.